Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 defines the `alg` parameter of ARKG derived public keys derived from this ARKG public seed.

-The following CDDL [RFC8610] example represents an `ARKG-P256ADD-ECDH` public seed restricted to generating derived public keys for use with the ESP256 [fully-spec-algs] signature algorithm:
+The following CDDL [RFC8610] example represents an `ARKG-P256ADD-ECDH` public seed restricted to generating derived public keys for use with the ESP256 [I-D.jose-fully-spec-algs] signature algorithm:

 ~~~cddl
 {